When User Cache is activated, WP Rocket creates a dedicated set of cache files for each logged-in WordPress user.

 If there seems to be confusion about the logged-in or logged-out status of a user, it could be due to the fact that you have custom login or logout pages.

 WP Rocket does not cache the default WordPress login/logout URLs.
 But if you are using custom URLs, WP Rocket will not be aware of them, so you should manually exclude those URLs from the cache:

 Custom login cookies

-If you use a plugin that sets custom cookies for detecting the logged-in/logged-out status of a user, you may need to add those to the cookie exclusion option in the Advanced settings tab:
+If you use a plugin that sets custom cookies for detecting the logged-in/logged-out status of a user, you may need to add those to the cookie exclusion option in the Advanced Rules tab:

 Login/logout menu items